Andre07087/odin-recipes/README.md

 # odin-recipes
-Basic recipe website
+Basic recipe website.
-Was a project for my Odin web development course.
+A project for The Odin Project course.
 Made with some simple html and css.
-Played a little with and learned more about flexbox.
+Played a little with some css and learned more about flexbox.